Okhla

-Okhla is an urban neighborhood located near the Okhla barrage in the South East Delhi district of Delhi near the border between Delhi and Uttar Pradesh.
-Okhla has lent its name to the nearby planned township of New Okhla Industrial Development Authority or NOIDA.
-Okhla is also an assembly constituency.
+Okhla, short for Old Canal Housing and Land Authority, is an urban neighbourhood located by the Okhla barrage in South East Delhi, near the border between Delhi and Uttar Pradesh.
+Okhla has lent its name to the nearby township of New Okhla Industrial Development Authority or Noida.
+Okhla is an assembly constituency.

 About

-Okhla is one of the oldest inhabited area in Delhi near the bank of Yamuna River.
-This can be judged from the making of Okhla canal (Agra Canal) by Britishers in 1874, presently known as Okhla Head.
+Okhla is one of the oldest inhabited areas in Delhi near the bank of Yamuna River.
+This can be judged from the making of Okhla canal (Agra Canal) by the British in 1874, presently known as Okhla Head.

 History

+The area gets its name from the village of Okhla, which the site currently sits on.
+The village was originally inhabited by the Gurjar, Jat, and Yadav communities.

-The Okhla barrage, is a barrage, which was developed by British, is also the starting point of the Agra Canal built in 1874, today it is also the location of the Okhla Bird Sanctuary, and further down the canal towards Agra, the Keetham Lake, National Bird Sanctuary.
+The Okhla barrage is a barrage that was developed by the British.
+It is also the starting point of the Agra Canal built in 1874.
+Today it is also the location of the Okhla Bird Sanctuary, and further down the canal towards Agra, the Keetham Lake National Bird Sanctuary.

-The present campus of Jamia Millia Islamia, a central university was established here in 1925.
-The Okhla Mandi is an important wholesale market in Delhi.
-Several services are nearby, including the NSIC, IIIT Delhi, Govind Ballabh Pant Engineering College, Meera Bai Institute of Technology, Kalkaji Temple, Lotus Temple, Okhla vihar, Okhla Railway Station, and the Okhla Water Works.
+The present campus of Jamia Millia Islamia, a central university, was established here in 1925.
+Also located in the neighbourhood are the NSIC, IIIT Delhi, Govind Ballabh Pant Engineering College, Lotus Temple, and the Okhla railway station.